andresbyun/SphericalMapConverter/README.md

 # Spherical Map Converter
 ## Description
-A simple Python program that takes in an image and transforms it into something akin to an Equilateral Projection.
+A simple Python (version 3.9.13) program that takes in an image and transforms it into something akin to an Equilateral Projection.

 The underlying idea is to resize the image to a 2:1 ratio and then perform the distortions at the poles.